-REST 1171 Principles of Real Estate

-Principles of Real Estate is an introductory course for the pre-licensing requirements of the Ohio Real Estate Salesperson Exam.
+REST 1171 Principles of Real Estate 3 credits Principles of Real Estate is an introductory course for the pre-licensing requirements of the Ohio Real Estate Salesperson Exam.
 It provides an overview of the real estate industry and a study of sales agent principles and practices.
 It introduces basic real estate concepts, terminology and operations.
 This course is required for the Ohio licensing exams.
+Your Ohio Real Estate License test encompasses 80% of this material.
 REST 1173 Real Estate Law

-This course teaches Ohio and federal law as it relates to the real estate industry.
-This course is required for the Ohio licensing exams.
+Real Estate Law teaches students the basics of Ohio and federal laws as they it relate to the real estate transactions.
+This course is required for the Ohio Real Estate Salesperson License exams.

-REST 2275 Real Estate Finance 3 credits & Appraisal
+REST 2275Real Estate Finance3 credits& Appraisal